infracost/infracost-azure-devops/overview.md

 # How to use

-After installing this extension you can use it in tasks in [your pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/).
+After installing this extension you can use it in tasks in your Azure pipeline.
+See [the quick start on GitHub](https://github.com/infracost/infracost-azure-devops) to get started.

 # Available tasks